Want Speakers Who Wow? Look to Your Event Data

 Post-event surveys: Some event apps have built-in survey functionality, while others allow you to connect to the survey provider of your choice via a webview arrangement.
 Whichever way you choose to go, make sure you export and consolidate all of your data in one location, so you can cross-reference onsite-driven data with post-event stats.
 Did you know there’s actually a science to composing a great survey?
 We love these detailed tips from G2.

 Mainstream social media: While your event app hopefully has its own private social network, you can be sure your attendees are interacting on your mainstream social channels like Facebook, Instagram, Twitter and LinkedIn as well.
 Combing through these event posts might not be the way you’d like to spend a Friday night, but take note: When attendees share their speaker experiences with their personal network it’s a sure sign you’re onto something.

 Okay, that’s a lot of information.
 How about some more?
-If your event tech solution is built with an all-in-one philosophy in mind, data from its event registration system and event app should all pour into the same place.
+If your event tech solution is built with an all-in-one philosophy in mind, data from its event registration system, virtual experience, and event app should all pour into the same place.
 This backend analytics platform is where data is captured, stored and harvested later.
 And that’s a beautiful thing, because there’s a lot you can do with this information when you put it all together.
 Below is just a sampling:

 Combine registration and event app data: Once your event is complete, be sure to compare session registration rates against the ratings and reviews those speakers/sessions received.
 Of particular interest: